rphilp/aspnetcore-angular2-universal/README.md

 - ~~DONE - Fix old README to match new project~~
 - Add Redux back in
 - Add Bootstrap with SCSS
-- Add REST API CRUD Demo
+- ~~Add REST API CRUD Demo~~
 - Potractor e2e testing
-- Add Azure application insights module (or at least demo how to use it)
+- Add Azure application insights module (or at least demo how to use it) [npm: angular-application-insights](https://github.com/MarkPieszak/angular-application-insights)

 ----